Overview

 main campus, covering the same upper-division classes that are

-currently required of Child Development majors.
+currently required of Child and Adolescent Development

 The video-streamed content will be viewed by the cohort students